-using this method may detect cancer at a slightly earlier stage, but not early enough to alter the course of the disease.
-Therefore, early detection does not alter the outcome of the disease.
+Of interest is the grade of D for recommending against screening for early detection of lung cancer using traditional chest X-rays.
+The evidence strongly suggests that screening using this method may detect cancer at a slightly earlier stage, but not early enough to alter the course of the disease.
+Therefore early detection does not alter the outcome of the diseases.
 Research continues to find better screening methods to detect lung cancer in time to make a difference.

-Evidence-based recommendations are not the end of the process.
+Recommendations are not the end of the process.
 There may be a large number of recommendations among which we may need to choose.
 In addition, we need to decide the best way(s) to put the recommendations into practice.
 Thus, implementation is not an automatic process.
-Issues of ethics, culture, politics, and risk-taking attitudes can and should have major impacts on implementation.
-A fourth step in the evidence-based public health approach requires us to look at the options for implementation and to develop a strategy for getting the job done.
+Issue of ethics, culture, politics, and risk-taking attitudes can and should have major impacts on implementation.
+A fourth step in the evidence-base public health approach requires us to look at the options for implementation and to develop a strategy for getting the job done.